Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Introduction

 In the present paper, we have developed a fully parametric robust approach for the estimation of the parameters under the normal mixture model which leads to a subsequent robust clustering strategy.
 It is useful in the same estimation and clustering set-up for which TCLUST is one of the existing robust procedures, but the source of robustness of our estimators and our algorithm lies in suitable density power downweighting of the observations rather than through invoking likelihood based trimming.
 A section of our assumptions are similar to those necessary for TCLUST, although there are also some assumptions specific to the form of the DPD.
+The contributions of the present work are highlighted in the following paragraphs.

-To clearly highlight the contribution of the paper, we enumerate the main results and the findings in the following. \begin{itemize} \item We present a new robust method for model based clustering under the Gaussian mixture set-up developed in the spirit of the density power divergence, which contains the Kullback-Leibler divergence as a special (extreme) case.
+Firstly, we present a new robust method for model based clustering under the Gaussian mixture set-up developed in the spirit of the density power divergence, which contains the Kullback-Leibler divergence as a special (extreme) case.
 Thus, the proposed set of techniques represent a general class of estimation methods which contains likelihood based methods as a particular case.
-A single scalar tuning parameter controls the trade-off between efficiency and robustness and we demonstrate how positive but small values of the tuning parameter provide more stable performance under noisy data with little loss in efficiency compared to the likelihood based results. \item Straightforward optimization of the proposed objective function is difficult particularly in high dimensions.
-We develop an approximate EM-like algorithm to solve the problem efficiently even in higher dimensions.
-This algorithm performs parameter estimation as a precursor to the detection of the clusters and helps to detect anomalous observations (if present) in the dataset.
-Subsequently the algorithm leads to robust detection of clusters on the basis of the robust parameter estimates obtained earlier.
+A single scalar tuning parameter controls the trade-off between efficiency and robustness and we demonstrate how positive but small values of the tuning parameter provide more stable performance under noisy data with little loss in efficiency compared to the likelihood based results.

+Secondly, we develop an approximate EM-like algorithm to solve the problem efficiently even in higher dimensions.
+This is important since a straightforward optimization of the proposed objective function is difficult particularly in high dimensions.
+The proposed algorithm performs parameter estimation as a precursor to the detection of the clusters and helps to detect anomalous observations (if present) in the dataset.
+Subsequently, the algorithm leads to robust detection of clusters on the basis of the robust parameter estimates obtained earlier.